-Bath bombs that fizz AND foam???
+Bath Bombs that Fizz AND foam???
 Let me introduce you to the Bubble Bar Bath Bomb.
 Yep, it’s a thing.
 And they’re actually pretty easy to make!

 And if you happen to be looking for a last minute Valentine’s Day gift to show them just how much you love them, I don’t know anyone who wouldn’t be happy with a bubble bar bath bomb!

 The reason why I’m so proud to announce this recipe doesn’t contain SLS(a) powder is because you don’t have to buy/find it yourself.
 Check the ingredients list of your bubble bath to make sure it doesn’t contain any ingredients you’re allergic or sensitive to.

-Just in case you missed it, here are the other easy homemade gift ideas you can check out:
+Just in case you missed it, here are my other easy homemade gift ideas you can check out.

 You can view the instructions for this post as the third tutorial in the video!
 Good to know: you can easily watch the video without sound and it’s less than 7 minutes long!

 My Bubble Bar Bath Bomb Recipe

 To help you find the ingredients you need for this tutorial I’ve added links in this post to places you can find them online.
 I’m part of the Amazon affiliate program so I get a small commission when you buy something via these links.
 For me it’s a win-win and I spend that money to make more bath DIY tutorials for you.
 But feel free to Google the ingredients to find your own or buy them from local vendors in your area!